Adamskoullos/PHP/1-basics/3-connect-db.md

 ```

 # Abstraction Level 3
-The focus here is on grouping class files into a `bootstrap.php` file take house all the class locig and extract this from `index.php`.
+The focus here is on grouping class files into a `bootstrap.php` file to house all the class locig and extract this from `index.php`.

 1. Create `bootstrap.php` file and import both `connection.php` and `QueryBuilder.php` class files